batherk/covid-19-clustering/README.md

-┃ ┣ 📂evaluation (Python scripts for comparing models) ┃ ┣ 📂model (Python scripts for training and presisting the models) ┃ ┣ 📂visualization (Python scripts for making visualizations) ┃ ┣ 📜preprocessing.py (Same as EDA in 📁notebooks for data cleaning and processing) ┃ ┣ 📜utils.py
+┃ ┣ 📂evaluation (Python scripts for comparing models) ┃ ┣ 📂model (Python scripts for training and presisting the models) ┃ ┣ 📂visualization (Python scripts for making visualizations) ┃ ┣ 📜preprocessing.py (Same as EDA in 📁notebooks for data cleaning and preprocessing) ┃ ┣ 📜utils.py
 ┣ 📁tests
 ┣ 📜.flake8
 ┣ 📜.gitignore
 ┣ 📜project_proposal.md
 ┣ 📜README.md (this file)
-┣ 📜requirements.txt (3rd-party packages)
+┣ 📜requirements.txt (3rd-party dependencies / packages)
 ```